Synopsis

 A Bitter Equation

 When Dora’s fiancé, Lt Hugh Cass, is killed at Gallipoli in 1915, she commits to honouring his sacrifice.
-She overcomes heartbreak and becomes the breadwinner for her mother and deaf sister, Hilary.
+She overcomes heartbreak and becomes the breadwinner for her impoverished mother and deaf sister, Hilary.
 Her mathematical mind sees the world-changing potential of machine calculation, but terrifying Zeppelin raids over London force a move to Ireland.
-An unexpected sales role develops her business skills and tests the possibility of a new industry, supplying information services to commerce and government.
+An unexpected sales role develops her business skills and tests the possibility of a new industry, supplying management information to commerce and government.
 The War of Independence threatens Dora’s life and sabotages her success.
-She flees to London.
+She retreats to London where she builds her reputation in government circles but feels constrained in her role.

 In 1924, Dora returns to Ireland to found the Calculating and Statistical Service (CASS), in partnership with her cousin, Everard Greene, of British Tabulating Machines (BTM), and Sam Haughton, a local businessman.
 Initial success, winning the Northern Irish census contract, falters due to entrenched business attitudes, misogyny and a weak economy.
 Dora develops an abdominal illness and her mother dies.
 The Irish Hospitals Trust sweepstake offers a high risk, high reward lifeline for her struggling business.
 Romance with naval officer, John Metcalf, threatens her future if she leaves work on marriage, as society expects.